-As a trader, it is important that you are aware of the most common forms of market manipulations and how they can affect the market and your open positions, so you can avoid falling victim to this kind of market abuse.
+As a A merchant who purchases and sells assets or services for profit.
+In financial markets, the trader b..., it is important that you are aware of the most common forms of market manipulations and how they can affect the market and your open positions, so you can avoid falling victim to this kind of market abuse.

 Modes and Methods of Market Manipulation